Taurus TH9 Review [2023]: Is This Budget Gun Worth It?

 This pistol comes in a wide array of colors ensuring every shooter gets their hands on something they prefer.

 The TH9C is sized in the Goldilocks realm of being both small enough to carry and large enough to be shootable.
 I consider this vital, especially for those looking for a first pistol and those who understand the importance of getting practice with their carry gun.
-Tiny guns are easy to carry, but typically offer less-than-friendly shooting dynamics on the range.
-If you’re unsure of this with your gun, try a 200+ round range session and reflect.
+Small guns are easy to carry, but usually offer less-than-friendly shooting dynamics on the range.
+If you’re unsure of this with your gun, try a 200+ round range session to get an idea of how it feels.

 Budget-friendly is the theme with this Taurus both in price and in application.
-It doesn’t cost much, and it doesn’t look or feel like a gun that costs much.
-The finish on the slide and barrel isn’t likely to be anything worth admiring a few years into ownership, and the controls have an almost toy-gun feel to them, but they work.
+I’d say the finish on the slide and barrel may not be admirable a few years into ownership.
+Plus, the controls might even feel like they’re from a toy gun, but they work.
 For less than $300 there’s not much room to complain about such trivial traits, and I don’t think the target will complain either.
 A 9mm projectile is going to exit the TH9C with the same speed and force it would any other pistols with a 3.5” barrel and perform just the same on impact.

-To verify that the gun would properly digest 9mm ammunition we applied our What’s For Dinner?™ test and tested ten different loads from 65gr through 158gr including hollow points, full-metal jackets of various designs, brass, steel, and aluminum-cased.
+To make sure that the gun would work well with the 9mm ammunition, I applied the What’s For Dinner?™ test and tested ten different loads from 65gr through 158gr including hollow points, full-metal jackets of various designs, brass, steel, and aluminum-cased.
 Ammunition brands included American Eagle, Blazer, Browning, Fiocchi, Hevi Shot, Inceptor, PPU, Remington, Speer, Winchester, and Wolf.
 The test runs three rounds from slide lock to see if it’ll feed under the slide’s own spring pressure, cycle completely, and lock the slide open on an empty magazine.
-All loads fed and functioned the gun, there were a few failures-to-fire in our first test battery, but in every instance the second strike of the hammer detonated the round.
+The gun functioned with all loads.
+In my first test battery, there were a few failures-to-fire.
+However, the round detonated every time on the second strike of the hammer.
 Were these failures caused by bad ammunition or a weak hammer strike?
-We don’t know.
+I don’t know.
 That part is worrisome, but the gun saved itself by being able to strike the same round again with another pull of the trigger.

-In preparation for this article we revisited the TH9C with a different selection of ammunition.
-No malfunctions were experienced on this most recent trip which leads me to believe those first experienced may have been ammunition related.
-What was noted was how mushy the trigger feels for a hammer-fired gun.
-Typically hammer-fired pistols have a crisper feel and cleaner “break”.
+While preparing for this article, I revisited the TH9C and tried a different range of ammunition.
+This time, I didn’t encounter any malfunctions.
+It seems that the issues I faced previously might have been related to the ammunition I used.
+What I noted was how mushy the trigger feels for a hammer-fired gun.
+Usually, hammer-fired pistols have a crisper feel and cleaner “break”.
 The TH9C is no 1911 and certainly not a performance pistol, but the mush and squish through the hammer falling was closer to a typical striker-fired gun than a 1911.
-If you’re new to pistols, or coming from a striker-fired gun like a Glock the TH9C won’t feel odd at all, just don’t expect a $300 pistol to feel like a race gun.
+If you’re new to pistols or accustomed to striker-fired guns like a Glock, the TH9C won’t feel unfamiliar.
+Just keep in mind that a $300 pistol isn’t going to perform like a high-end race gun.

 For those $300 I don’t feel the typical gun-shop bro talk questions of, “How much is your life worth to you?” applies, but nor does, “You get what you pay for.”
-The TH9C is far from a nice gun, but it does offer incredible value for the price.
+The TH9C isn’t a fancy gun, but it’s a good deal for the price, giving you a lot of bang for your buck.
 Reliable, accurate enough for close work, and feature-packed leaves little to complain about.
-The compact does come at the expense of losing the interchangeable backstraps offered on the full size model, and the right side controls are also deleted, but that simply puts the TH9C on more even ground with the competition.
+The TH9C does come at the expense of losing the interchangeable backstraps offered on the full-size model, and the right-side controls are also removed.
+However, this adjustment puts the TH9C on more even ground with the competition.

 Taurus TH9C Pros and Cons